-Audrey is a visual content and digital marketing specialist currently working at A-Writer.
+Audrey is a visual content and digital marketing specialist.
 She finds her passion in expressing own thoughts as a blogger.
 She is a tech-savy person and likes to write on different topics like social media, web design, mobile apps, online marketing and much more.

 No minimums.
 Fast access to top US and international talent.
 Rated 5 stars on TrustPilot.Start Hiring